anvo-2001/an.github.io/index.md

   </div>
 </div>
 <div style="background-color: #f3f3f3; padding: 10px; margin-bottom: 30px; display: flex; gap: 20px;">
-[Power BI, SQL] Developed a Power BI dashboard to track key COVID-19 metrics globally (confirmed cases, deaths, CFR) and by country, using data from Our World in Data.
+[Power BI, SQL] Developed a dashboard to track key COVID-19 metrics globally (confirmed cases, deaths, CFR) and by country, using data from Our World in Data.
 SQL was used for preprocessing.
 </div>

 ## Certificates